 - Travel&Surf L: 1GB, valid for 7 days – HUF2,790.
 To activate, text +EUL to 1430

 Telekom’s APN: internet.telekom, and website: http://www.telekom.hu/lakossagi/english

 Telenor is the second largest provider in Hungary, with good network coverage and competitive rates.
-They offer customers 2G, 3G and 4G/LTE services and speeds are relatively fast.
+It offers customers 2G, 3G and 4G/LTE services, and speeds are relatively fast.
 Prepaid SIM cards can be purchased from official stores by showing your passport as a valid form of identification.
 There will also be an application process where paperwork will have to be filled out and signed before the SIM card can be activated.
-Credit can be added in gas stations, corner stores or some supermarkets using a top-up machine
+Credit can be added in gas stations, corner stores or some supermarkets using a top-up machine.

 Prepaid SIM cards can be purchased for HUF1,590 and come with HUF400 credit and 150MB of data.
 Additional credit can be purchased in the following denominations: HUF1,500, HUF3,000, HUF5,000, HUF10,000 and HUF15,000.